ekiwi/simulator-independent-coverage/Readme.md

 Running the `build-setup.sh` will take several minutes.

-Now we are ready to ran a simple "MetaSimulation" to check that things are working:
+Now we are ready to run a simple "MetaSimulation" to check that things are working:
 ```{.sh}
 # in the firesim directory:
 source sourceme-f1-manager.sh